 Not only is my Husband, Shane, walking with me, but also several fine ladies I've walked with before in Atlanta walks, and some I'm excited to meet.
 Collectively we are the "Eclectic Soles" and we will walk proudly together next August to raise funds and awareness for a cure for cancer.
 I believe in my heart that a cure can be found - and I want to be a part of making that happen.

-Please visit my fundraising page when you have an opportunity - If you feel inclined to donate, we appreciate it very much.
-Shane and I each have to raise $2,300 to participate - BUT our goal is $10,000 as a couple, towards our team goal.
+I want to go BIG!
+My goal is $10,000 - Shane's is $5,000.
+If we can achieve $15,000 as a couple, that would be a lifetime memory to be proud of.
 Let's see if we can get there!
 We view every donated dollar as a responsibility.
 We take that responsibility very seriously and would be honored to hear your story of your loved ones and both carry and walk for them on our journey.

 We thank you in advance for your time, support, encouragement and prayers.